rajat641/CSE-472-Causality-Study/README.md

 cluster.
 The cluster at the top of the hierarchy represents the confounders for the entire toronto dataset, while the smallest clusters represent the latent confounders for ~100 spatially colocated nodes.
+### The idea of using confounder variables is taken from here https://www.microsoft.com/en-us/research/video/the-blessings-of-multiple-causes/

 # Results
 The observations and final result can be found here: [CSE –472 Project _Report .pdf](https://github.com/rajat641/CMS-CSE324-WebProgramming/files/4026496/CSE.472.Project._Report.pdf)